Science Advisory Committee

 Dr. Tim Fedak

-• Areas of interest: paleontology, museum collections
+• Areas of interest: Palaeontology and museum collections

-Amy Tizzard, P.Geo.
+Amy Tizzard, P.Geo

 • Regional Geologist, Nova Scotia Department of Natural Resources